bento-platform/bento/docs/garage.md

 #### Going back to local storage

-If you need to work on the local storage backend with Drop-Box, set the following in your local.env:
+If you need to work on the local storage backend with Drop Box, comment out the following lines in your `local.env`:

 ```bash